-The 16th, played back over the 15th green, is a stout one-shotter and the 17th, aptly named ‘Hummocks’ is a classy par-four that curves to the left.
+The 16th, played back over the 15th green, is a stout one-shotter to an incredible green setting and the 17th, aptly named ‘Hummocks’ is a classy par-four that curves to the left.
 The home hole is well bunkered and has no doubt benefitted from a new tee which adds extra bite to the climax of the round.

 Add to all that one of the warmest welcomes we have received, the delicious lunch, the modern clubhouse, excellent practice facilities and Murcar ticks all of the boxes for a superb day’s golf.

 The fact that Murcar, literally next door to Royal Aberdeen and less than ten minutes from Trump International, is sometimes overlooked by American visitors to the North-East of Scotland tells me two things.
 The first is that the strength of depth in this area is of an uber-high quality and secondly that the Yanks are missing out on one the best examples of links golf in the UK.